 Image source via Pinterest: Dovecottage.com

-If you’re living in an inner-city dorm room and are craving the rural life, one of our favourite dorm room ideas is to bring in natural elements.
+If you’re living in an inner-city dorm room and are craving rural life, one of our favourite dorm room ideas is to bring in natural elements.
 Dorm decor that has a connection to nature is sure to bring down the pressures of student life, improve mental well-being and is even known to reduce blood pressure.

-The easiest way to invite nature indoors is using plants.
+The easiest way to invite nature indoors is by using plants.
 Potted cacti or leafy green tropical plants such as monsteras, strings of pearls and spider plants will flourish in your dorm room if given care.
 Not only pretty, but certain plants are known to purify the air – something you will appreciate the morning after a party!

 Image source via Pinterest: Donegood.co

-Big in the world of interior design, organic décor made from sustainable materials will make sure your dorm room is hot on-trend as well as a reflection of the outdoors.
-Choose items such as storage baskets, a rug, a desk, a lampshade, a chair and more made from rattan, hemp, wood, or wicker.
+Big in the world of interior design, organic décor made from sustainable materials will make sure your dorm room is hot and on-trend as well as a reflection of the outdoors.
+Choose items such as storage baskets, a rug, a desk, a lampshade, a chair, and more made from rattan, hemp, wood, or wicker.
 Not forgetting macrame hanging storage made from cotton twine and wood – super handy for keeping stationery above your desk!

 For those of you who want to go one step further when it comes to uni room ideas, why not install a peel and stick nature feature wall?
 A great dorm room idea for two, both you and your roommate can really enjoy it.
-Nature wall art placed next to your bed will create a calm ambiance in the evening as well as when you are studying hard.
-From sun dripped forests, quiet tropical beaches, calm lakes and jetties and more, you and your roomy will be the envy of all your college buddies!
+Nature wall art placed next to your bed will create a calm ambience in the evening as well as when you are studying hard.
+From sun-dripped forests, quiet tropical beaches, calm lakes and jetties and more, you and your roomy will be the envy of all your college buddies!